gameshowstudio/gameshowstudio.github.io/press/index.md

 ## System Requirements

-Game Show Studio is designed for iPhone and iPad.
-Version 2.0 supports iOS 8 and above and is optimized for iPhone 5, iPhone 6, iPhone 6 Plus, and iPad Pro 12.9".
+Game Show Studio is designed for iPhone and iPad and supports devices running iOS 9 and above.

 ## Networking Details